 Roger Hiemstra is Professor and Chair, Adult Education, Elmira College.
 He was inducted into the International Adult and Continuing Education Hall of Fame in 2000.
 His books include Lifelong Learning (1976), Self-Direction in Adult Learning: Perspectives on Theory, Research, and Practice (1991), Environments for Effective Adult Learning (1991), and Overcoming Resistance to Self-Direction in Learning (1994), and Professional Writing (1994).

 links: the full text of the book, plus a range of other useful material can be found on Roger Hiemstra’s website.
-See, also, the discussion of self-direction in the encyclopedia of informal education
+See, also, the discussion of self-direction in The encyclopedia of pedagogy and informal education